 - Always do a check to ensure that the workpiece is secure at both ends before cutting.
 The slightest movement or sliding of the piece can be a major hazard.

-- Do ensure that the portable cut-off wheel is only used for cutting.
+- Do ensure that the portable cut-off wheel is only used for cutting metal.
 Never use it for a task it isn’t intended for like grinding or deburring.

 - Always maintain a 90-degree angle for the cut-off wheel to the workpiece.